deis/workflow/README.md

 applications on your own servers.
 Deis builds on [Kubernetes](http://kubernetes.io/) to provide a lightweight, [Heroku-inspired](http://heroku.com) workflow.

-This repository represents the documentation for Deis Workflow which is the second major relase of the Platform.
+This repository represents the documentation for Deis Workflow which is the second major release of the Platform.

 ## Requirements